swang202/proj-CAUala/README.md

 **causation**.
 That mistake is expensive — and CAUala is built to stop it.

 Causality is hard to hold onto.
 This tool exists to help you climb as close to it as the available evidence allows, and to be honest about how close that is.
-The cost of getting it wrong is real:
+The cost of getting it wrong is real: chasing a passenger target for a decade, giving a patient a drug that can't help them, or building on a mechanism that doesn't hold.

-- you don't want to **chase a target for ten years and a fortune**, only to find it was a passenger, not a driver;
-- you don't want to **give a patient a drug that can't help them**, because their disease isn't actually driven by that target;
-- you don't want to **build on a shaky mechanism** chained together from a handful of experiments.

-And causality in biology is **conditional, not fixed**.
-The same gene can be causal in one cell type, ancestry, or disease stage and irrelevant in another; a disease-causing mutation can be silenced by a second, protective one.
-So CAUala never gives a bare yes/no. It gives a **conditional claim** — *A → B, given this context* — with its evidence, its uncertainty, and the experiment that would settle it.
+**And biology breaks the standard rules for causation.** The textbook tests were built for single-exposure epidemiology, and molecular biology hands you a counterexample to each of them.

+A tool that applies one fixed rule is confidently wrong on exactly the cases that matter most.
+So CAUala doesn't: it **fits the evidence standard to the question** — the arrow you're asking about decides which evidence can settle it — and it always answers **conditionally** (`A → B | context`), never with a context-free yes/no.

 > The deeper motivation (and why the textbook causal rules break in molecular
 > biology) is in **[memo.md](memo.md)**; the reasoning framework is in